Experts in Dance Rehab

 We have successfully treated the following dancer injuries:

-Lisfrank fracture and sprain, Os Trigonum, chondral injury, tendon strain, tendinosis, metatarsal stress fracture, tibial strass fracture, ankle sprain, psoasitis, meniscus tear, cruciate ligament sprain, hip labrum tear, facet joint inflammaton, and many more.
+Lisfranc fracture and sprain, Os Trigonum, chondral injury, tendon strain, tendinosis, metatarsal stress fracture, tibial strass fracture, ankle sprain, psoasitis, meniscus tear, cruciate ligament sprain, hip labrum tear, facet joint inflammation, and many more.

-Boston dancers will find our Allston and Somerville Physical Therapy clinics most convenient.
+Boston dancers will find our Allston, Brookline, Somerville, and Wilmington Physical Therapy clinics best equipped and trained.
 Both clinics are on the Green Line and have free parking.
 Boston Sports Medicine physical therapy rehabilitation centers offer treatment for all dance injuries to the spine, shoulder, elbow, wrist, hand, hip, knee, foot, and ankle.

 At Boston Sports Medicine, we offer one-on-one Pre-Pointe Assessments for the adolescent dancer looking to initiate pointe work into their ballet practice.
 It is recommended that pointe work preparations should begin at least 1 year before the student is fitted for pointe shoes.
 For this reason, it is recommended that students have their first Pre-Pointe Assessment one year before they plan to start on pointe to assess what areas need to be improved so the dancers can correct all of these essential elements to prevent injury.
 Pointe readiness assessments are also provided for the advanced dancer looking to return to pointe with skilled guidance following an injury.